Five Megillot: Ecclesiastes

 Ecclesiastes (קהלת Kohelet) is read publicly in some communities, especially by Ashkenazim, on the Sabbath of Sukkot.
 In other communities it is not read at all.

 Esther

 The Book of Esther (אסתר) is read in all Jewish communities on Purim.
 The public reading is done twice, on the evening of Purim and once again the next morning.

 Common practice

 When read in the synagogue, these five books are sung with cantillation (see below).
 In most communities, Esther is the only book accompanied by blessings before and after, but certain communities adopted the custom of the Vilna Gaon to recite blessings before the other four megillot as well.

-As indicated above, however, only two of the megillot are traditionally read in all Jewish communities, Esther on Purim and Lamentations on the Ninth of Av.
+As indicated above, however, only two of the megillot are traditionally read in all Jewish communities, Esther on Purim and Lamentations on Tisha B'Av.
 The practice of reading the other three books on the Three Pilgrimage Festivals is widespread but by no means universal.
 To read them is a venerable custom among Ashkenazim, but some Sephardic Jews do not associate the three books with the three festivals.